toivoh/tt07-basilisc-2816-cpu/docs/info.md

 	0010000001iiiiii	call src16
 	000100000ziiiiii	jump [zp]

-For branches, `bbbbbbbb` is the `imm8` offset, while `cccc` selects the branch condition according to
+For branches, `offset` is the `imm8` offset, which is sign extended and multiplied by 2 and added to the address of the branch instruction to get the target `pc` value.
+The `cond` field selects the branch condition according to

-	cccc   branch condition
+	cond   branch condition

 	   0   always
 	   1   call          // like always, but push address